 Cookie lifetimes are either Session Cookies, or Persistent Cookies.
 Session Cookies are stored in the browser’s memory and are deleted when the browser is closed.
 Persistent Cookies are stored on disk and available the next time the browser is launched.

-- Expiration date/time – Persistent Cookies are sent from the Web Server with an expiration date/time.
+- Expiration date/time – Persistent Cookies sent from the Web Server come with an expiration date/time.
 This can be an absolute time, or a relative time.

-NetScaler Cookie for Load Balancing persistence – NetScaler can use a Cookie to maintain load balancing persistence.
+Citrix ADC Cookie for Load Balancing persistence – Citrix ADC can use a Cookie to maintain load balancing persistence.
 The name of the Cookie is configurable.
 The Cookie lifetime can be Session or Persistent.
 The Cookie’s value specifies the name of the Load Balancing Service (web server) that the user’s browser last accessed so the same Service can be used in the next connection.

 Web Server Sessions